 - Transportation expenses (from $150)

 Approximately the cost of living as a digital nomad is $1500 on a monthly basis.
 However, this will vary based on an individual’s lifestyle and the city of residence.
 Internet facilities in Costa Rica and not badly off, but the speeds might not please digital nomads from established countries like the United States, Britain, and China, among other nations with fast and affordable internet.
 Free public Wi-Fi might be quite challenging especially given speed and reliability; thus, this necessitates personal modems, and this adds to the increased cost of living.

 What are you waiting for?

 All said and done, Costa Rica is a nice place to be as a digital nomad.
-Digital nomads should thus consider choosing the various destinations in Costa Rica while being guided by various factors such as the cost of living, accessibility to various entertainment and cultural places, cost of the internet, among others.
+Digital nomads should thus consider choosing the various destinations in Costa Rica while being guided by multiple factors such as the cost of living, accessibility to various entertainment and cultural places, and cost of the internet, among others.